ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 - [x] (fixed) BUG -> AC pressed keeps decimal button disabled.
 - working on displaying a max set of numbers instead of rounding to 3 decimals.
 - [ ] add a ± sign to input negative numbers.

+### 2208191145
+- been out of it for a while.
+I will add a branch today to try and add the negative numbers functionality.
+- for this button I need to add another button
+- [ ] add plusminus button to html
+- [ ] pseudocode use of this button